How your vehicle odometer works

 How to Update the Vehicle Odometer in MyGeotab

-Some of our customers place the GO device into multiple vehicles, this is a perfect example of a business who provides test drives, or vehicle rentals.
+Some fleets, for example businesses that provide test drives or vehicle rental companies, place the GO device into multiple vehicles.
 While this use case is fine, it means that the engine data of multiple vehicles are treated as a single vehicle.